-c) Applied Lessons: 1
+c) Applied Lessons:

-(1) At the discretion of the applied instructor, applied lessons may be partially delivered in group or studio class format
+- At the discretion of the applied instructor, applied lessons may be partially delivered in group or studio class format. - (2) Scheduling.

-Scheduling.
 Non-music majors must audition with an applied music instructor before scheduling an applied lesson time.
-All students should contact their applied instructors early in the semester, after completing auditions, to schedule lesson times.
-Students who study with part-time faculty may arrange to contact their teacher through the School of Performing Arts Office.

-- (2) Applied Lesson Fees (in addition to tuition).
-A \$100 fee per credit hour is charged to music majors for applied lessons (MUS210-MUS450).
-Non-music majors must pay a course fee of \$300.00 per credit hour for applied lessons. - (3) Credit.
-A weekly half-hour lesson (MUS201) earns one credit per semester; a weekly one-hour lesson (MUS210-MUS350) earns two credits per semester.
+It is expected that non-music majors who register for voice lessons can read music and match pitch.
+All students should contact their applied instructors early in the semester, after completing auditions, to schedule lesson times. - (3) Applied Lesson Fees (in addition to tuition).
+A \$100 fee per credit hour is charged to music majors for applied lessons (MUS 210-MUS 450).
+Non-music majors must pay a course fee of \$300.00 per credit hour for applied lessons. - (4) Credit.
+A weekly half-hour lesson (MUS 201) earns one credit per semester; a weekly one-hour lesson (MUS 210-MUS 350) earns two credits per semester.
 Upper division level performance majors enroll in MUS450 and receive 4 credits for their one-hour lesson.
-No credit will be granted for applied studies from instructors other than the faculty of the University of Maine Music Division. - (4) Attendance.
+No credit will be granted for applied studies from instructors other than the faculty of the University of Maine Music Division. - (5) Attendance.
 Students should consult their applied instructors regarding attendance at lessons and the instructor's policy on making up missed lessons.
-In the event of an instructor's absence from a scheduled lesson, arrangements will be made for a make-up lesson. - (5) Changing teachers.
+In the event of an instructor's absence from a scheduled lesson, arrangements will be made for a make-up lesson. - (6) Changing teachers.
 Some areas of applied study have more than one teacher.
 In such cases it is usually considered best for a student to remain with the same teacher throughout the program.
-Where the student wishes to change teachers, the student must discuss the change of studios with both the current and the future teachers to make a clear plan for best progress. - d) Theory Examinations: Undergraduate music majors must complete a three-year curriculum in music theory, depending on the degree program.
+When the student wishes to change teachers, the student must discuss the change of studios with both the current and the future teachers to make a clear plan for best progress. - (7) Piano lessons: Music majors are allowed to take applied lessons in piano only after completing MUP 205, 206, 215 and 216, or after the successful completion of the piano proficiency exam.
+This policy does not apply to piano majors.

+- d) Theory Examinations: Undergraduate music majors must complete a three-year curriculum in music theory, depending on the degree program.
 Students entering the program will be placed in Elementary Harmony I (MUY 111) and Elementary Sight Singing and Ear Training I (MUY 113).
-(BA students are not required to take MUY 113.)
+BA students are not required to take MUY 113.
 Transfer students and students who have taken Advanced Placement Music Theory must pass a representative examination before taking upper level theory courses.
-Inquiries regarding information on preparatory study materials and on the general content of the representative examinations may be directed to staff at the School of Performing Arts Office, who will find the appropriate faculty to help you.
+Inquiries regarding information on preparatory study materials and the general content of the representative examinations may be directed to staff at the School of Performing Arts Office, who will find the appropriate faculty to help you. - e) All application materials and recordings should be submitted by February 1, which is the deadline to be considered for scholarship awards.
+If you wish to be considered for a VAPA (visual and performing arts) award, your application must be complete by December 1 to receive full consideration.
+Late applications may be considered on a case-by-case basis consistent with the policies of the Admissions and Financial Aid offices. - f) Audition times can be reserved during any weekday that is convenient for the student.
+Information regarding auditions can be obtained by contacting the School of Performing Arts Office at 207-581-4703. - g) Double Concentrations: Students wishing to pursue double concentrations, double specializations, or double majors should be advised that it might take more than four years to complete their program of study.